 To say I knew about the benefits of using squalane before I worked in beauty would be a fib.
 The skincare market boom and work-related research are why ingredients like hyaluronic acid, retinol, niacinamide, and squalane are now part of my routine.
 With that said, adding new items to our evolving skincare rotation has never been easier.
 However, understanding how these super ingredients work alone and with other products can present a challenge, even if you're an avid researcher.

 If you've researched the oil, you've likely noticed that there are two different spellings for the rich emollient: squalane and squalene.
 In essence, the two vowels make a difference in shelf life and the oil's overall efficiency (more on that later).
-To grasp a better understanding of squalane, we spoke to Ryan Turner, MD, founder of Turner Dermatology, Marie Hayag, MD, board-certified dermatologist and founder of 5th Avenue Aesthetics, and Cheryl Woodman, scientist, skincare formulator, and founder of Honesty For Your Skin to get details on the benefits of squalene.
+To grasp a better understanding of squalane, we spoke to the experts to get details on the benefits of squalene.

 Meet the Expert

-- Ryan Turner, MD, is a board-certified dermatologist and founder of Turner Dermatology.
-He specializes in cosmetic dermatology, general dermatology, surgical dermatology, and laser surgery.
+- Ryan Turner, MD, is a board-certified dermatologist and founder of Turner Dermatology in New York City.

-- Marie Hayag, MD, is a board-certified dermatologist and founder of 5th Avenue Aesthetics.
+- Marie Hayag, MD, is a board-certified dermatologist and founder of 5th Avenue Aesthetics in New York City.

 What Is Squalane?